AlanMarquezRazon/AlanMarquez.io/README.md

 **Bachelors of Science** Aerospace Engineering **2013**

 # Work Experience
+* **Post-Doc Researcher** under David Hyde, **Vanderbilt University** Department of Computer Science **2022-2023** Investigation of the use of the material point method (MPM) for sharp interfaces.
+Expand the utility and applicability of MPM to real-world problems.
+Physical interfacial problems from physical science and engineering.

 # Teaching Experience
 * **UCLA** Teaching Assistant under Dr. Toohey Damian, **“Flight Mechanics”** **2015 - 2019**